What is Otoplasty?

 Recovery Time After Otoplasty Procedure

 Many patients can return to work as early as 3 days but most elect to take one week from work.
-The first week patients are required to wear a headband for 7 days straight.
-Afterwards, patients will wear a headband at night for 6 weeks straight.
+The first week, patients are required to wear a headband for 7 days straight.
+Afterward, patients will wear a headband at night for 6 weeks straight.
 Most patients final swelling will resolve at 3-6 months post procedure

 Hello Anil, I hope you had a good day.
 Thank you again, I’m really thrilled with the results from our last office visit.
 Please enjoy this treat that I picked up in San Francisco, it’s one of my favorites.
 I hope you and your family enjoy.